stolostron/rhacm-docs/cert_manager/cert_root_ca.md

 To restore the root CA certificate, update the CA issuer by completing the following steps:

-1. Edit the CA issuer by running the following command:
+1. Edit the CA issuer.
+Run the following command:

    ```
    oc edit issuer -n open-cluster-management multicloud-ca-issuer
    ```

+2. Replace the `byo-ca-cert` string with `multi-cloud-ca-cert` in the editor.
+Save the issuer and quit the editor.

-2. Delete the BYO CA certificate.
+3. Delete the BYO CA certificate.
 Run the following commnad:

    ```
-   oc delete secret -n open-cluster-management multicloud-ca-cert
+   oc delete secret -n open-cluster-management byo-ca-cert
    ```

-Refresh all `cert-manager` certificates that use the CA. For more information, see the [Refreshing _cert-manager_ certificates](#refresh) section.
+Refresh all `cert-manager` certificates that use the CA. For more information, see the [Refreshing _cert-manager_ certificates](#refresh_cert_manager_certs) section.